 Malawi is a land-locked country in south-east Africa.
 The country is home to one of the African Great Lakes and shares borders with Mozambique, Tanzania, and Zambia.
 Road networks connecting the country to ports in neighboring countries are limited.
 There has been minimal investment in roads, power, internet connectivity, and general infrastructure.
 Formal and informal trade barriers may restrict imports and exports, and import tariffs tend to be high.
-Malawi is one of the least electrified countries in the world; approximately eleven percent of the country has access to regular electricity and internet is unreliable and expensive.
+Malawi is one of the least electrified countries in the world; approximately eleven percent of the country has access to the electrical grid and internet is unreliable and expensive.

-The country’s economic growth is slow and volatile; over the past five years economic growth has climbed as high as five percent and dropped to less than one percent.
-Fiscal mismanagement, poor infrastructure, limited road networks, energy challenges, corruption, and extreme weather related to climate change contribute to Malawi’s growth volatility.
-Approximately 51 percent of the population lives below the poverty line, with 21 percent living in extreme poverty.
-Poverty rates are expected to increase in response to continuing impacts from the global COVID-19 pandemic, rampant inflation, and the pass-through effects of external conflicts affecting global supply chains.
-According to the International Labor Organization (ILO), the unemployment rate is 5.7 percent, but most employment opportunities are in the informal, unskilled labor sector.
-The government projects economic growths rate of 3.5 percent for 2023 and four percent for 2024; however, the World Bank and International Monetary Fund (IMF) predict growth rates around two percent in 2023 and 2024.
-According to the World Bank, the economic recovery will be gradual and significant risks remain.
-Malawi’s major trade partners are South Africa, Belgium, Egypt, Zambia, Zimbabwe, Tanzania, United Kingdom, China, United Arab Emirates, and the United States.
-The U.S. receives approximately four percent of Malawi’s exports.
-South Africa, China, United Arab Emirates, and India dominate Malawi’s import sourcing markets, while Belgium, and South Africa are the top destinations for Malawi’s exports.
+Malawi’s major trade partners are South Africa, Belgium, Egypt, Zambia, Zimbabwe, Tanzania, the United Kingdom, China, the United Arab Emirates, and the United States.
+The United States receives approximately four percent of Malawi’s exports.
+South Africa, China, the United Arab Emirates, and India dominate Malawi’s import sourcing markets, while Belgium and South Africa are the top destinations for Malawi’s exports.
 Malawi has a free market system, but the government has placed export controls on essential goods.
-In July 2020, Malawi enacted the Control of Goods Act (COGA) to make any market controls subject to transparent government and stakeholder review.
-The Malawian kwacha (mkw) was liberalized in 2012 and remained relatively stable against the U.S. dollar until December 2016.
-Periodic rate adjustments did not keep up with market fundamentals and a significant mismatch between the shadow market rate and official rate developed until foreign exchange pressures resulted in the Central Bank announcing a 25 percent devaluation in 2022 and numerous smaller devaluations in 2023.
-Despite the incremental devaluations, the spread between the official and parallel market rates surpassed 50 percent in early 2023.
-The Central Bank assured investors and other stakeholders that it will maintain a managed floating exchange rate regime.
-The Government of Malawi and IMF entered negotiations on an Extended Credit Facility (ECF) in early 2022.
-The negotiations are expected to conclude in late 2023 or early 2024.
+In July 2020, Malawi enacted the Control of Goods Act (COGA) to make any market controls subject to transparent government and stakeholder process.
+The Malawian kwacha (MWK) was liberalized in 2012 and remained relatively stable against the U.S. dollar until December 2016.
+Periodic rate adjustments did not keep up with depreciation and the shadow market rate versus the official rate were significantly mismatched until foreign exchange pressures resulted in the Central Bank announcing a 34 percent devaluation on November 9, 2023.
+The spread between the official and parallel market rate stabilized briefly, but it soon started to rise again reaching a peak of 185 percent above the official rate in February 2025.
+The Reserve Bank of Malawi has assured investors and other stakeholders that it will maintain a managed floating exchange rate regime.

 Malawi is generally peaceful, democratic, and has no history of major conflicts or terrorism activities.
-The judiciary, Malawi Police Service, Anti-Corruption Bureau, Financial Intelligence Authority, Malawi Defense Force, and other independent institutions are under resourced, but able to exercise their powers without significant political interference and there is a general acceptance of the rule of law.
+The judiciary, Malawi Police Service, Anti-Corruption Bureau, Financial Intelligence Authority, Malawi Defence Force, and other independent institutions are under resourced, but able to exercise their powers without significant political interference and there is a general acceptance of the rule of law.

 Political Environment